-Contributing to a retirement account if you are working past age 70 might sound odd.
-But if you are still earning income, contributing to a Roth IRA, 401(k) or 403(b) plan, SEP-IRA, or a health savings account (HSA) may enable you to get tax benefits and potentially reduce a tax burden for your heirs.
-Note that you may not contribute to an HSA if you are enrolled in Medicare.
+Contributing to a retirement account if you are working past age 70 might sound odd, but if you are still earning income, contributing to a Roth IRA, 401(k) or 403(b) plan, or a health savings account (HSA) may enable you to get tax benefits and potentially provide a benefit for your heirs, some of which may (e.g., Roth) may not be taxable.

 Here are 4 options for saving for retirement if you are 70 or older and have earned income.
-(Of course, you can utilize more than 1 option.)
+(Note that you can utilize more than 1 option.)

 Option 1: Roth IRA

-Federal tax law allows you to contribute to a Roth IRA, if you meet the income limits, for as long as you have earned compensation, whether it is a regular paycheck or 1099 income for contract work.
+Federal tax law allows you to contribute to a Roth IRA, if you meet the income limits, for as long as you have earned income, whether it is a regular paycheck or 1099 income for contract work.
 There's no age restriction.
 (A traditional IRA is off limits for new contributions after you reach age 70½.)
-You can contribute up to $6,500 (including a $1,000 catch-up contribution for those 50 or older) to a Roth IRA in 2018.
-Plus, you may be able to contribute another $6,500 for your non-working spouse, as long as your earned income is greater than $13,000.
+You can contribute up to $6,000 (plus a $1,000 catch-up contribution for those 50 or older) to a Roth IRA in 2019.
+Plus, you may be able to contribute another $6,000 for your non-working spouse, as long as your earned income is greater than $12,000.
 You can't contribute more than you earn.

 Here are some reasons why contributing to a Roth IRA may be a good idea: